usyd-meta-lab/jspsych/shape-categorisation-mindeset/README.md

 This experiment uses [jsPsych](https://www.jspsych.org/) to assess metacognitive processes during a categorisation task.
 Participants are asked to sort shapes into two categories (called **blickets** and **daxes**) and may also rate their confidence in each decision.
 The experiment includes both training (with feedback) and test blocks (without feedback).
 The task is described in <a href="https://doi.org/10.3758/s13421-014-0475-1">Little & McDaniel (2015)</a>.

+This version of the task has a mindset manipulation prior to the shapes task designed to induce a relational mindset (versus two counterbalanced controls)
 ---

 ## Overview